Magnetic-tape data storage: Cartridges and cassettes

 In the context of magnetic tape, the term cassette or cartridge means a length of magnetic tape in a plastic enclosure with one or two reels for controlling the motion of the tape.
 The type of packaging affects the load and unload times as well as the length of tape that can be held.
 In a single-reel cartridge, there is a takeup reel in the drive while a dual reel cartridge has both takeup and supply reels in the cartridge.
 A tape drive uses one or more precisely controlled motors to wind the tape from one reel to the other, passing a read/write head as it does.

 A different type is the endless tape cartridge, which has a continuous loop of tape wound on a special reel that allows tape to be withdrawn from the center of the reel and then wrapped up around the edge, and therefore does not need to rewind to repeat.
 This type is similar to a single-reel cartridge in that there is no take-up reel inside the tape drive.

-The IBM 7340 Hypertape drive, introduced in 1961, used a dual reel cassette with a 1 in tape capable of holding 2 million six-bit characters per cassette.
+The IBM 7340 Hypertape drive, introduced in 1961, used a dual reel cassette with a 1 in tape capable of holding in excess of 40 million six-bit characters per cassette depending upon record length.

 In the 1970s and 1980s, audio Compact Cassettes were frequently used as an inexpensive data storage system for home computers, or in some cases for diagnostics or boot code for larger systems such as the Burroughs B1700.
 Compact cassettes are logically, as well as physically, sequential; they must be rewound and read from the start to load data.
 Early cartridges were available before personal computers had affordable disk drives, and could be used as random access devices, automatically winding and positioning the tape, albeit with access times of many seconds.

 In 1984 IBM introduced the 3480 family of single reel cartridges and tape drives which were then manufactured by a number of vendors through at least 2004.
 Initially providing 200 megabytes per cartridge, the family capacity increased over time to 2.4 gigabytes per cartridge.
 DLT (Digital Linear Tape), also a cartridge-based tape, was available beginning 1984 but as of 2007 future development was stopped in favor of LTO.

 In 2003 IBM introduced the 3592 family to supersede the IBM 3590.
 While the name is similar, there is no compatibility between the 3590 and the 3592.
 Like the 3590 and 3480 before it, this tape format has 1/2 in tape spooled into a single reel cartridge.
 Initially introduced to support 300 gigabytes, the sixth generation released in 2018 supports a native capacity of 20 terabytes.

-Linear Tape-Open (LTO) single-reel cartridge was announced in 1997 at 100 megabytes and in its eighth generation supports 12 terabytes in the same sized cartridge.
+Linear Tape-Open (LTO) single-reel cartridge was announced in 1997 at 100 gigabytes and in its eighth generation supports 12 terabytes in the same sized cartridge.
 As of 2019 LTO has completely displaced all other tape technologies in computer applications, with the exception of some IBM 3592 family at the high-end.